vinceniko/expo/packages/expo-video-thumbnails/README.md

 Provides function that let you generate an image from video.
 This can be used for example to create a video gallery.

+# Vincent Fork

+fork of expo-video-thumbnails which is a directory of expo. forked to cache thumbnails instead of creating a new one each time

 # API documentation

 - [Documentation for the master branch](https://github.com/expo/expo/blob/master/docs/pages/versions/unversioned/sdk/videothumbnails.md)